franeyz/bussing/README.md

 2. as a user, I can log in to the site
 3. as a user, I can view my saved routes

+## Research Topics

+(__TODO__: the research topics that you're planning on working on along with their point values... and the total points of research topics listed)

+* (6 points) React
+    * serves static front-end index.html from backend
+    * file-based routing
+* (4 points) Passport and JSON web token
+    * authenticates user login
+    * keeps track of which user is logged in
+* 10 points total out of 10 required points

 ## [Link to Initial Main Project File](server/app.mjs)

 ## Annotations / References Used